StuartMacKay/checklisting/README.rst

 NOTE: the environment variables use a prefix "CHECKLISTS" as a namespace to avoid interfering with any other variables.
-When the setting is defined using the -s option when running the crawlers, this prefix must be dropped.
+When the setting is defined using the -s option when running the scrapers, this prefix must be dropped.

 NOTE: CHECKLISTS_REPORT_RECIPIENTS is a comma-separated list of one or more email addresses.
 The default value is an empty string so no status reports